propeersinfo/nopcommerce-klarna-checkout/README.md

 <h2>Klanra Checkout plugin(developed by Motillo) upgraded to nop commerce 3.60 by Professionals Peers Info Services Pvt.
 Ltd.</h2>

-Original Code of  https://github.com/Motillo/klarna-checkout-nopcommerce developed by Motillo.
+Original Code of  https://github.com/Motillo/klarna-checkout-nopcommerce was developed by Motillo.

 <h3>Support:</h3>
 Our Support team can help you at any time.
 You can contact us for more information by dropping an email to sales@propeersinfo.com.